Research Based Approach

 Services Industry Journal

-Michael Drew and Jon Stanford (University of Queensland)
+Michael Drew and Jon Stanford (

 What the paper says: Rather than add value for investors, the fund managers in the superannuation industry ended up performing so poorly that they actually underperformed the average index return by a significant margin.

 In the author's own words: "as an industry, investment managers destroyed value for superannuation investors for the period 1991 through 1999, under-performing passive portfolio returns by 2.80-4.00 per cent per annum on a risk-unadjusted basis'".